yarusl/cnn_scraper/README.md

 - Scrapes latest news on any topic of the BBC website in the news section e.g.  [wales](https://www.bbc.com/news/wales) or [business](https://www.bbc.com/news/business)
 - Scrapes multiple pages of the latest news updates on a topic.
 - If you're not sure which topic you want to scrape, the sraper will provide you a list of potential topics available for scraping.

+#### Main scraped information for each article - i.e. - Article class attributes

+title: title of the article. \
+date: date on which the article was posted. \
+url: url of the article. \
+img: Image in the article when there is one. \
+author: Author of the article.\
+author_pos: Job Title of the author.\
+short_text: short summary of the article (1 to 2 lines in general).\
+text: Full text of the article.\
+rel_topics: flags that say to which topics an article is related. \
+rel_articles: other articles linked to this article.

 -------------
 # Usage
 ## Install and run in 4 steps